jacketdembys/miksolver/README.md

-# `Paper`: "Inverse Kinematics of Robotic Manipulators Using a New Learning-by-Example Method"
+# `Paper`: "LBE-DDIK: Is One Model Good Enough to Learn-by-Example the Inverse Kinematics of Multiple Serial Robots?"

 ## <div align="center">Requirements</div>